- What is an ileostomy?

-As you learn more, you may have questions.
-There is no one right answer, only suggestions and ideas for you to try.
-This section has many tips that come from others.
-But remember, no two people are alike.
+As you learn more, you may have questions about caring for your ileostomy.
+This section has many tips, but remember, no two people are alike.
+There’s no one right answer, only suggestions and ideas for you to try.

 Protecting the skin around the stoma

 The skin around your stoma should always look the same as skin anywhere else on your abdomen.
 But ileostomy output can make this skin tender or sore.
-Use the following tips to help keep your skin healthy:
+Here are some ways to help keep your skin healthy:

-- Change the pouching system regularly to avoid leakage and skin irritation.
+- Change the pouching system regularly to avoid leaks and skin irritation.
 Itching and burning are signs that the skin needs to be cleaned and the pouching system should be changed.

-- Do not rip the pouching system away from the skin or remove it more than once a day unless there is a problem.
-Remove the face plate gently by pushing your skin away from the sticky barrier rather than pulling the barrier away from the skin.
+- Do not rip the pouching system away from the skin or remove it more than once a day unless there’s a problem.
+Remove the skin barrier gently by pushing your skin away from the sticky barrier rather than pulling the barrier away from the skin.

 - Clean the skin around the stoma with water.
-Use a mild soap and rinse well.
 Dry the skin completely before putting on the skin barrier or pouch.

 - Watch for sensitivities and allergies to the adhesive, skin barrier, paste, tape, or pouch material.
 They can develop after weeks, months, or even years of using a product because you can become sensitized over time.
-If your skin is irritated only where the plastic pouch touches it, you might try a pouch cover.
-These are available from supply manufacturers, or you can make your own.
+If your skin is irritated only where the plastic pouch touches it, you might try a pouch cover or a different brand of pouch.
+Pouch covers are available from supply manufacturers, or you can make your own.

-Patch testing can be done to see if you are sensitive to or allergic to a product used as part of your ostomy care.
-Place a small piece of the material to be tested on the skin of your belly, far away from the colostomy.
-If the material is not self-sticking attach it with an adhesive tape that you know you are not allergic to (Figures 21 and 22).
+Patch testing can be done to see if you’re sensitive to or allergic to a product used as part of your ostomy care.
+Place a small piece of the material to be tested on the skin of your belly, far away from the stoma.
+If the material is not self-sticking attach it with an adhesive tape that you know you’re not allergic to (Figures 21 and 22).
 Leave it on for 48 hours.

 Gently remove the patch at the end of 48 hours and look for redness or spots under the patch.
-If there is no redness after 48 hours, it is generally safe to use the product.
+If there’s no redness after 48 hours, it’s generally safe to use the product.
 But, in a few cases, reactions that took longer than 48 hours to show up have been reported (Figure 23).